2. Built-in images advanced

 2.1.4.
 Randomize list

-sorted(iterable, key=None, reverse=False)
+- sorted(iterable, key=None, reverse=False)

-reverse Optional.
+- iterable Required.
+The sequence to sort, list, dictionary, tuple etc.key Optional.
+A Function to execute to decide the order.
+Default is Nonereverse Optional.
 A Boolean.
 False will sort ascending, True will sort descending.
 Default is False

-random.random()
+- random.random()

 Returns a random floating number between 0 and 1.

-def randomkey(element):
+def random_key(element):

 return random.random()